katiestar99/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

    .. code-block:: bash

-      ANSIBLE_LIBRARY
+      ASSIBLE_LIBRARY
-      ANSIBLE_MODULE_UTILS
+      ASSIBLE_MODULE_UTILS
-      ANSIBLE_CACHE_PLUGINS
+      ASSIBLE_CACHE_PLUGINS
-      ANSIBLE_FILTER_PLUGINS
+      ASSIBLE_FILTER_PLUGINS

-5. The standard directories that ship as part of the Ansible distribution.
+5. The standard directories that ship as part of the Assible distribution.

 .. caution::

    Modules, module utilities, and plugins in user-specified directories will override the standard versions.
 This includes some files with generic names.
-   For example, if you have a file named ``basic.py`` in a user-specified directory, it will override the standard ``ansible.module_utils.basic``.
+   For example, if you have a file named ``basic.py`` in a user-specified directory, it will override the standard ``assible.module_utils.basic``.

    If you have more than one module, module utility, or plugin with the same name in different user-specified directories, the order of commands at the command line and the order of includes and roles in each play will affect which one is found and used on that particular play.